Juniper/wistar/docs/Installing Junos Space 17.1R1 on Wistar.rst

   Choice [1-2,R]:

 5. Select **1** to configure IPv4 attributes.
 When prompted to enter a new IPv4 address, ensure the address belongs to your external LAN that your laptop uses to connect to the Wistar server.
-In this example the LAN I'm using is 10.1.0.0/24.
+In this example the LAN I'm using is 10.1.0.0/24 and Google's public DNS for my nameserver.

 ::